fortitudo-tech/fortitudo.tech/README.rst

 management industry.
 For more information, please visit our `website
 <https://fortitudo.tech>`_.

-The package is meant for advanced users who are comfortable specifying portfolio constraints and Entropy Pooling views using matrices and vectors.
-This gives users the full flexibility in relation to how they want to work with these technologies and allows them to build their own high-level interfaces if they wish to do so.
+The package is intended for advanced users who are comfortable specifying portfolio constraints and Entropy Pooling views using matrices and vectors.
+This gives users full flexibility in relation working with these technologies and allows them to build their own high-level interfaces if they wish to do so.

 Installation Instructions